jlebar/git-pr-chain/README.md

 $ pip install pyyaml pygithub
 ```

+Note that it's `pygithub` and not `github`.
+That's a different package that
+doesn't work. :)

 ### Grant Github access via `gh`
    `git-pr-chain` reads your github oauth token from
    [`gh`](https://github.com/cli/cli), because oauth is hard.
 So you'll need to